Schapelle Corby: Autobiography

 In November 2006, Corby released an autobiography titled My Story.
 The book has sold more than 100,000 copies.
 Copyrights for the book were assigned by Corby to her sister, Mercedes, and co-author Kathryn Bonella in a move some believe will allow Corby to access proceeds from the sale of the book and avoid Australian laws which restrict convicted criminals from profiting from the proceeds of crime.
 However, in March 2007, the Queensland Court of Appeal barred the Corby family from spending money generated by the book, pending a claim by the Commonwealth under laws which prevent those who commit crimes from profiting by them.
 The amount of $267,500 has been frozen pending forfeiture proceedings.

 Qantas refused the use of light box displays to advertise the book at its Australian terminals, saying it was their right to refuse advertising they deem inappropriate on their premises.

 In July 2007, a Queensland court granted the government the right to interview four individuals in the publishing industry, who were not named, in order to secure evidence.
 It was also revealed that the proceeds from the book, as well as from a subsequent paid interview, were deposited in the name of Mercedes Corby's Indonesian husband.

-In 2008, Corby's autobiography was retitled and published as No More Tomorrows for the international market and was made available in English, Spanish, Portuguese, Polish and Dutch.
+In 2008, Corby's autobiography was retitled and published as No More Tomorrows for the international market and was published in English, Spanish, Portuguese, Polish and Dutch.
 The original autobiography was extended, updated and republished in October 2019.